A passage from Jerry Weinberg’s The Secrets of Consulting: A Guide to Giving and Getting Advice Successfully:

 If you’ve worked with me, you know what this is like.
 The garage door is up, somebody is always making a mess and then cleaning it up so it shines.

 As a consultant, I will come and I will go.
 After I’m gone, I hope that some of those methods of working might be retained.
-This is why I am pleased to cycle through so many approaches, methods, and techniques.
-At the start of an activity, neither you nor I know what will work best, so we should uncover it together.
+This is why I am pleased to cycle through many approaches, methods, and techniques.
+At the start of an activity, neither you nor I know what will work best, but we can hope to uncover it together.

 “Your primary tool is merely being the person you are, so your most powerful method of helping other people is to help yourself.”

-And the big one.
-It’s only in the last few years that I’ve come to recognize myself as an object truly capable of being helped, much less worth the effort.
-Weinberg’s words gave me an important, early reason, which I now see as evidence of how deeply damaged I was (am?) as a subject of capitalism.
-But I’m comfortable with that.
+It’s only in the last few years that I’ve come to recognize myself as an object truly capable of being helped, much less being worth the effort.
+Weinberg’s words gave me an important, early reason, which I now see as evidence of how deeply damaged I was (and still am) as a subject of capitalism.
+But that’s fine: you’ve got to go at the rate you can go.

 Thanks, Jerry.